eric-blake/Connect-4/README.md

     * The order of the buildpacks is important.
 Select Python first, then save changes.
 Then add Node.js second and save changes.
 If they are not in this order, you can drag them to rearrange them.
     * Add config VAR - key is PORT and the value is 8000
     * Go to Deploy tab and select deployment method - Github, then click connect.
-    * Enable automatic deploy so Heroku updates app everytime changes pushed to Github.
+    * Enable automatic deploy so Heroku updates app each time changes are pushed to Github.
     * Click on View button to take you to your deployed link.

 ### Cloning the repository